Active Learning and CSI Acquisition for mmWave Initial Alignment: Introduction

-The exhaustive linear search, which utilizes beams that scan over all possible directions to pick the best one, and has been proposed in IEEE 802.15 and 5G standards, requires a relatively long initial access time that linearly grows with the angle resolution (highest resolution being the number of the antenna elements).
+The exhaustive linear search, which utilizes beams that scan over all possible directions to pick the best one, and is proposed in IEEE 802.15 and 5G standards, requires a relatively long initial access time that linearly grows with the angle resolution (highest resolution being the number of the antenna elements).
 On the theoretical front, in contrast, prior work which is based on simple measurement models noted that the problem of CSI acquisition in mmWave is closely related to that of noisy search, which itself has been shown to be closely related to the problem of channel coding over a binary input channel with (\cite{Giordani2016,Kaspi2018,Lalitha2017}) and without (\cite{Shabara2017}) feedback.
 Under various noise models, it is shown that the number of measurements can be kept to grow only logarithmically with the angular resolution and target error probability \cite{Kaspi2018} and \cite{Lalitha2017}.
-While these early studies did not take the practical beam patterns into account, this logarithmic scaling was later also confirmed and reported in more practical systems with realistic and empirically precise beam patterns (\cite{Alkhateeb2014} and \cite{Abari2016}) with the caveat of a sufficiently large SNR model.
+While these early studies did not take the practical beam patterns into account, this logarithmic scaling was later also confirmed and reported in more practical systems with realistic and empirically precise beam patterns (\cite{Alkhateeb2014, Abari2016, Song19}) with the caveat of a sufficiently large SNR model.
 In particular, \cite{Alkhateeb2014} carefully developed a hierarchical beamforming codebook which in the noiseless setting allows for an (adaptive) binary search over the angular space; increasing transmission power and/or time is then used to combat the measurement noise.
-The authors in \cite{Abari2016} showed that similar performance gains can also be achieved by a non-adaptive strategy.
+The authors in \cite{Abari2016,Song19} showed that similar performance gains can also be achieved by a non-adaptive strategy.
 More specifically, the authors of \cite{Abari2016} proposed random hash functions to generate a random beamforming codebook whose acquisition time, they showed, grows only logarithmically with target resolution/error probability.
-However, to guarantee coverage in low ($<5$ dB) raw SNR regimes (cell-edge users), these techniques provide marginal advantage over the exhaustive linear search as noted in \cite{Giordani2016}.
-We note that this logarithmic scaling (of search time with angular resolution) could also be obtained when viewing the problem as that of sparse estimation with compressive measurements (see \cite{Ding2018} and references therein).
-As shown in \cite{Ding2018}, however, again such approach also requires large ($>5$ dB) raw SNR in order to achieve reasonable accuracy for channel estimation.
+The logarithmic scaling (of search time with angular resolution) could also be obtained when viewing the problem as that of sparse estimation with compressive measurements (see \cite{Ding2018} and references therein).
+Indeed, the authors of \cite{Song19} recover the signal direction with a non-negative least square estimate from Compressive Sensing by measuring the received power via a random beamforming codebook which hashes the angular directions similarly to \cite{Abari2016}.